mloseto/mloseto.github.io/_pages/about.md

 This is especially evident for Target-Date funds (TDFs), whose estimated margins are nearly twice as large as the median of all funds.
-Because model estimates suggest that a sizable share of investors is inactive, counterfactual policies mandating the inclusion of low-cost default options prove more effective than simply requiring the inclusion of low-cost options like an S\&P 500 tracker.
+Because model estimates suggest that a sizable share of investors is inactive, counterfactual policies mandating the inclusion of low-cost default options prove more effective than simply requiring the inclusion of low-cost options like an S&P 500 tracker.

 </div>